-While currently most people have access to audiobooks through a subscription service, it is important to know whether you can open your books with the app of an other provider and if there are important differences between file formats.
+Most people have access to audiobooks through a subscription service.
+It's important to know whether you can open your books with the app of another provider and if there are important differences between file formats.

-Currently, there are two popular formats in audiobook distribution: MP3 and M4B.
-The main difference is in the amount of information they code: MP3 is great way to store good quality audio in a small file across platforms.
+There are two popular formats in audiobook distribution: MP3 and M4B.
+The main difference is in the amount of information they code: MP3 is a great way to store good quality audio in a small file across platforms.
 M4B is Apple’s special file format for audiobooks: it is ‘smart’ and can remember where you left off, and can also handle chapter markers and bookmark.

-This doesn’t mean that when you are listening to an MP3 audiobook you always have to look for the place you last listened to: but that information is not coded in the file but in the app itself.
+This doesn’t mean that when you listen to an MP3 audiobook you have to look for the place you were last at.
+That information is not coded in the file but in the app itself.

 4. Buying or renting

-There are no pros and cons for this, really depends on your preference.
+There are no pros and cons for this because it depends on your preference.
 I’m a hamster when it comes to collecting books in any (print, digital and audio) form, so an audiobook rental service feels like a sacrilege.
 (If your local library has a contract with OverDrive, Hoopla or , borrowing definitely has the advantage of being free.)

 5. Abridged or unabridged

 Not all audiobooks are created equal.
 Abridged audiobooks are shortened and modified for better listening experience.
 Unabridged audiobooks, however, are being read as they have been written, word by word.
-While most stores offer both abridged and unabridged audiobooks, some pride themselves in offering only unabridged, like this store (I’m sure they’re great, but have you seen the prices?).
+While most stores offer both abridged and unabridged audiobooks, some pride themselves in offering only unabridged.

 6. Popular apps for getting and listening to audiobooks